 The college is committed to becoming a nationally prominent center for graduate research.
-Faculty members conduct research on government or industry-sponsored programs in such areas as aerodynamics, biotechnology, computer design, computer-integrated manufacturing, environmental fluid dynamics, innovative engineering education, microelectronics manufacturing, power systems, semiconductor materials and devices, signal processing, solar energy, solid-state electronic devices, structural dynamics, telecommunications, thermosciences, and transportation systems.
+Faculty members conduct research on government or industry-sponsored programs in such areas as aerodynamics, biomedical engineering, biotechnology, computer design, computer-integrated manufacturing, construction management, environmental fluid dynamics, innovative engineering education, microelectronics manufacturing, power systems, semiconductor materials and devices, signal processing, solar energy, solid-state electronic devices, structural dynamics, telecommunications, thermosciences, and transportation infrastructure.
 The research activities of the academic units within the college are complemented and supported by the work of centers for research and development.

-The Center for Low Power Electronics has the following areas of technical focus:
+Research in the Center for Low Power Electronics focuses on the following technical areas:

-- 1. basic materials, alternative materials and their fabrication; - 2. device design optimization; - 3. design of digital, analog and hybrid low power circuits; and - 4. power-based physical design for single and multichip VLSI systems.
+- basic materials, alternative materials, and their fabrication; - 2. device design optimization; - design of digital, analog, and hybrid low power circuits; and - 4. power-based physical design for single and multichip VLSI systems.